CDAC-MINI-PROJECTS/JMinBackend/ReadME.md

  /dreams -> POST
  /dreams -> GET

-# Note -> Create register and login first and use token for validation of other apis
+# Note -> Create register and login first and use token for authorization of other apis